Suprema-tism/Practical-machine-learning/index.md

 ## Balanced Accuracy      0.9930   0.9820   0.9700   0.9822   0.9952
 ```

-We have got quite a good accuracy and stable cross validation performance.
+We have got quite a good accuracy (Accuracy : 0.9764) and stable cross validation performance.

 ## Predicting with the model